Artistic Director, Katy Pyle

-Artistic Director, Katy Pyle is a lesbian choreographer whose works explore her own conflicted and complicit relationship to the cis hetero patriarchal form of ballet.
+Katy Pyle is a lesbian choreographer, dancer and educator whose works explore her own conflicted relationship with the form of ballet.

-She was a 2013-2015 Artist in Residence at BAX, and has received additional residencies through Lower Manhattan Cultural Council, at Mount Tremper Arts, Rockbridge Artist’s Exchange, the Dragon’s Egg, Abrons Arts Center, and La Mama, ETC.
+A 2013-2015 Artist in Residence at the Brooklyn Arts Exchange (BAX), Pyle has also been granted residencies through the Lower Manhattan Cultural Council, Mount Tremper Arts, Rockbridge Artist’s Exchange, the Dragon’s Egg, Abrons Arts Center, and La Mama.

 Eliana Dell’Anna was born in Italy and has been in the arts since she was a child, she was writing poems to imitate her dad and she has always loved painting and dancing.
 Her mom told her to try ballet but she was convinced that it would be boring!!
 At the age of 16 she met Erika Tiso, a graduated Ballet teacher with Marit Bach, and Franca Pagliassotto, a graduated modern-jazz teacher and assistant of Ismael Ivo.
 They changed her vision of dance and her life!
 A few years later she met her love that helped her realize her dream.
 She moved to New York in 2014, Graduated in May 2015 from Alvin Ailey dance school.
 Eliana’s now working with Momentum Dance company (choreography by Roberta Rothstein) in Washington DC, Bryce Company in New York and she’s more than excited to be a Ballez company member.